2 Weeks in Japan: The Perfect Itinerary for First Time Visitors

 • Japan Rail Pass – Make sure you order your pass online before you go to Japan.

 • Travel Insurance – Essential in case anything goes wrong as Japanese healthcare is expensive.
-We used True Traveller —they are the best deal we’ve found for UK residents.
+We used True Traveller —they are the best deal we’ve found for UK and EU residents.
 SafetyWing is another affordable option that’s available worldwide.

 • Guide Book – We used Lonely Planet Japan.